Results 1 to 10 of 40

 04-17-2011, 02:08 AM #1

 I have a set of scales on a Joseph Rogers straight,and i "think" they are ivory,but not sure.I have sanded them and they dont smell like horn or bakelite.What else can i do?? thanks

 Post a pic if you can .
 Ivory will be more rigid than celluloid/plastic , sometimes you can see the grain in it , it will not have pores like bone does , and if you look closely at the inside of the scales you may see little saw marks .Greetings , from Dundalk , Maryland .
 The place where normal people , fear to go .

 The Following User Says Thank You to dave5225 For This Useful Post:

 Most all ivory I've seen has a subtle grain to it.
 You may have to hold it at an angle to light to see it.
 The old ivory scales were usually thinner than celluloid scales and in many I've seen the pins didn't have ferrules/washers around them.
 I would say I 'know' ivory if I have it in hand.
-In photos I'm less sure.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+In photos I'm less sure.Be careful how you treat people on your way up, you may meet them again on your way back down.

 The Following User Says Thank You to JimmyHAD For This Useful Post:

 You can also use the old school pin test to check for ivory.
 Take a needle or straight pin and heat up the tip with a lighter.
 Then find an inconspicuous part of the scales and touch the hot pin to it.
 If it's plastic/celluloid it will start to melt.
 If it's ivory it will smell like burning hair.
 I would only use this test after all other avenues of identification come up empty.